gurbirRemy/Eklo-AI/README.md

   - Named entity recognition was also used as a fail safe incase the keyword in the question is not caught
 <img width="1055" alt="Screen Shot 2022-03-19 at 20 29 50" src="https://user-images.githubusercontent.com/72040706/159146810-a0a80b48-7e15-479e-818c-a85f4d653a41.png">

-- Profile.java groups all nouns, interjections and adjectives together
-- Process.java contains functions used from CoreNLP